Connect with God

 After you have become a follower of Jesus the natural next step is to make a public profession of your faith, through BAPTISM.
 There is nothing magical about baptism.
 You are saved by faith in Christ alone, not by anything you can do, including baptism.
 But the great thing about choosing to be baptized is that you are doing what Christ asked us to do (see Acts 2:41), it shows the world you are on God’s team and it is a very powerful witness to others!

 We celebrate baptisms four times a year.
 If you are interested in getting baptized you will simply fill out our form and we will send you our online baptism class.
-It’s short but thorough, designed to helo you understand baptism from a biblical perspecive and also to help you understand what baptism is like at Live Oak!
+We have an adult version and a kids’ version.
+They are short but thorough, designed to help you understand baptism from a biblical perspective and also to help you understand what baptism is like at Live Oak!

 CHECK OUT THESE BAPTISM STORIES